Free on Board (FOB) meaning

 FOB Origin:

-Costs and Risks: The buyer is responsible for transportation costs and any loss or damage that occurs while in transit.
+• Costs and Risks: The buyer pays transport costs and bears the risk for any loss or damage while the products are in transit.

 FOB Destination:

-Responsibility Transfer: The seller retains ownership and responsibility for the products until they reach the buyer’s specified destination.
+• Responsibility Transfer: The seller owns and is responsible for the products until they reach the desired destination of the buyer.

-Costs and Risks: The seller pays for transportation and assumes all risk of loss or damage until the products are delivered to the buyer.
+• Costs and Risks: The seller arranges and pays for transportation but assumes the risk for any loss or damage until such time as the products arrive at the buyer’s premises.

 Significance:

-• Risk management: specifies who is liable for the goods at various stages of transportation, which influences insurance and risk mitigation decisions.
+• Risk management: It shows who bears responsibility for the goods at different stages of movement, and thus such a definition drives the associated insurance and mitigation of risk.

-• Operational Control: Assists both parties in understanding their obligations for cargo timeliness and handling, resulting in more efficient logistics operations.
+• Operational Control: It helps both parties understand their responsibilities for timeliness of cargo and handling, hence introducing efficiency in logistics operations.

 Understanding FOB terms allows firms to better manage costs, risks, and responsibilities, resulting in smooth and efficient supply chain operations.